7Block Labs

 • Monitoring and incident response:

-• Forta Attack Detector: early warnings across stages (funding → prep → exploit → laundering).
-Protocols have received detections minutes before exploits—time you can wire to pause guardians. (docs.forta.network)
+• Forta Attack Detector: This tool gives you early warnings throughout the different stages (funding → prep → exploit → laundering).
+Some protocols even got alerts just minutes before an exploit, giving you a chance to pause the guardians.
+Check it out! (docs.forta.network)

-• OpenZeppelin Defender (sunsetting July 1, 2026): if you rely on Defender Monitors/Relayers, plan migration to OZ’s open‑source Relayer/Monitor in 2025–26.
-Build “pause on alert” automations that a guardian multisig can later unpause. (blog.openzeppelin.com)
+• OpenZeppelin Defender (phasing out on July 1, 2026): If you're using Defender Monitors/Relayers, it’s time to think about migrating to OZ’s open-source Relayer/Monitor between 2025 and 2026.
+You can also build automations that pause on alerts, which a guardian multisig can later unpause.
+Here's more info on that. (blog.openzeppelin.com)

 • Circuit breakers and guardians: